maurcarvalho/tiny-store/README.md

 For questions or to discuss ideas, please open an issue or contact **Maurício Carvalho** at [mauriciocarvalho@ita.br](mailto:mauriciocarvalho@ita.br).

----

-**Thank you for contributing! 🙏**

-**Built with ❤️ to demonstrate modular monolith architecture and DDD for cloud-native applications**
+**Built with ❤️ to demonstrate modular monolith architecture with DDD for cloud-native applications**

 ---